 | Gradient Checkpointing | Off/on comparison if memory is tight | It reduces activation storage by adding recomputation cost. |

 When monitoring LoRA training, track task evaluation and regression evaluation alongside validation loss.
-Fewer trainable parameters do not make overfitting impossible.
+Fewer trainable parameters don't make overfitting impossible.
 If validation quality falls while training loss decreases, compare dropout, rank, and data cleanup.
-If the model does not learn the task, inspect formatting and target modules before assuming more rank is the fix.
+If the model doesn't learn the task, inspect formatting and target modules before assuming more rank is the fix.

 Standard LoRA usually keeps the frozen base model in BF16 or FP16.
 QLoRA (Quantized LoRA)[3] takes this a step further by storing the frozen base model in 4-bit and dequantizing on the fly for compute.
 The trainable LoRA adapters ( and ) stay in a higher precision such as BF16.
-Autograd must still propagate signals through base-layer computation to reach earlier adapters, but it does not allocate base-weight gradient or optimizer-state tensors.
-The 4-bit storage is for weights you are not training.
+Autograd must still propagate signals through base-layer computation to reach earlier adapters, but it doesn't allocate base-weight gradient or optimizer-state tensors.
+The 4-bit storage is for weights you aren't training.

 Use consistent model sizes when comparing numbers.
 For a 65B model, the raw storage floor and the paper's measured feasibility statement are different kinds of evidence: